What made you want to care for animals for a living?

 Snakes, spiders, lizards, hamsters, rats, mice, guinea pigs, ferrets, chickens, bunnies, etc. No birds please, unless I only have to feed and offer fresh water.
 I am unable to medicate bunnies.

-What kind of enrichment will you provide my pets?
 Will you walk my pet in inclement weather?

 How will you communicate with me while I'm gone?

 Will you ever have people stay overnight in my home while you are pet sitting?
+What about family/friends visiting during the day?

-Can you water my plants?
+Can you water my plants, take trash out, pick up mail/packages?

 Create Your Own Website With Webador